muccg/yabi/readme.rst

 About
 -----

 Yabi is a 3-tier application stack to provide users with an intuitive, easy to use, abstraction of compute and data environments.
-Developed at the Centre for Comparative Genomics, Yabi has been deployed across a diverse set of scientific disciplines and high performance computing environments.
+Developed at the Centre for Comparative Genomics (https://ccg.murdoch.edu.au/), Yabi has been deployed across a diverse set of scientific disciplines and high performance computing environments.

 Yabi has a few key features: